 How to Use Extinction in Your Life

 Perhaps you are trying to quit smoking, but associate a big meal with an after-dinner cigarette, or maybe you are trying to overcome your fear of driving, but associate the experience of driving with short breaths, sweating, and an increased heart rate.
 No matter the scenario, if there is an association you hope to extinguish, psychology can help modify, or eliminate, your undesired response.
 While the methods may seem hard to understand or implement on your own, personalized guidance can help you reach your goal.

 The best way to change your behaviors, bad habits, and unwanted physical reactions is by reaching out to a licensed mental health professional.
-Working with a therapist can help you get guidance on how to eliminate the challenging associations.
+Working with an online therapist can help you get guidance on how to eliminate the challenging associations.
 Getting help can help improve your quality of life and have a positive impact on your mental and physical health.
 While extinction may not be permanent, there are ways to change or eliminate your unwanted behaviors over time.